bedomohamed/code-tasks/README.md

 > science knowledge is required).
 If you have many years of experience and are claiming many years of software engineering experience,
 > expect a harder interview.

-I am confident that his work not only inspired some indivuals in a simple manner, but was a dividing line and the denitely strike for their success.
+I am confident that his work not only inspired some indivuals in a simple manner, but was a dividing line and a definitely strike for their successes.
 Thanks John!

 I gathered resources not only here, so many referencee for a great ammount of people will be necessary and of course, worthy, and I'll provide them in time.